 In the past 40 years, China has seen unparalleled economic success.
-The establishment of Chinese Special Economic Zones (SEZs) has been a major factor in China’s decades-long boom.
+The establishment of Chinese Special Economic Zones (SEZs) has been a major factor in China's decades-long boom — and understanding how they work offers a fascinating window into modern Chinese culture and society.

-Find out how the creation of SEZs transformed China into an economic powerhouse and how their success in China has led to SEZ adoption around the world.
+Find out how the creation of SEZs transformed China into an economic powerhouse and how their success has led to SEZ adoption around the world.
+If the topic inspires you to learn Chinese in China, understanding this history will give your studies valuable real-world context.

 Economists (经济学家 jīngjìxuéjiā) throughout the world have marveled at modern China's impressive economic growth.
 China's economic might is especially noteworthy considering the mess that the country's economy was in as recently as the 1960s.